Hanbury Brown and Twiss Correlations of Cooper Pairs in Helical Liquids: Back-Scattering Effect

 The above conclusion appears contradictory to the previous theoretical works,\cite{Anantram96a,Torres99a,Samuelsson02a,Bouchiat03a} where positive correlation was predicted in certain range.
-As mentioned earlier, these works all include a $Y$ junction, not a true electron beam splitter.
+As mentioned earlier, in these works a $Y$ junction is used instead of a true electron BS.
 One crucial effect is the multiple reflections between the junction and the superconductor.
-Further, not only Andreev but also normal-electron reflections are also involved.
-The latter effect cannot be simulated in our system and is analyzed in the supplementary.
+Further, not only Andreev but also normal-electron reflections are involved.
+The latter effect cannot be simulated in our system and is analyzed in the supplementary material.

 To simulate the former effects, let us now replace both $C$ and $B$ by superconductors, $S_1$ and $S_2$, with phases $\varphi_1$ and $\varphi_2$, respectively.
 We apply bias voltage $V$ on both $S_1$ and $S_2$ and keep $A$ and $D$ grounded.
 The scattering of electrons and holes is governed by the scattering matrix (ignoring corrections of order $E^2/\Delta_0^2\ll1$)